thiagogarciavaz/GettingCleaningDataProject/README.md

 Last, we write this dataset into a file called "project_output_ds.txt".

 ## More information
-For more informations, you can access the [a relative link](CodeBook.md) file, where all the datasets and its variabes are explained.
+For more informations, you can access the [CodeBook](CodeBook.md) file, where all the datasets and its variabes are explained.